tandemdude/sqlc-gen-java/README.md

 # SQLC Gen Java

 A WASM plugin for SQLC allowing the generation of Java code.
-Currently in development - not production ready.

 > [!NOTE]
 > Only the `PostgreSQL` engine is supported currently.
 Support for `MySQL` is planned.